AndyP01/tc3-data-logger/README.md

 in perpetuity.

 ## Overview
 Demo of high speed logging to CSV.
+"High speed" simply denotes that I have optimized this as far as possible using TwinCAT Realtime Monitor.
+There will still be improvements to be made and I am happy to receive pull requests if you wish to contribute.

 This code uses the fluent interface design pattern.
 For more information see https://www.plccoder.com/fluent-code/